wnfs-wg/spec/spec/notation.md

 In contrast to AES-KW, AES-KWP allows encrypting messages that are not multiples of 8 bytes by adding padding.

-In this specification we use AES-KW for encrypting random AES keys and AES-KWP for encrypting private node headers containing the inumber, namefilter and skip ratchet.
+In this specification we use AES-KW for encrypting random AES keys and AES-KWP for encrypting private node headers containing the `inumber`, namefilter and skip ratchet.

 ## `ByteArray<length>`